Espresso Martini recipe

 An Espresso Martini is a classic and well-known coffee cocktail, which is loved worldwide.
 Its strong, sweet and delicious taste, topped with a creamy, foamy top, makes it perfect as an after-dinner cocktail to serve your guests.
 Garnish the Espresso Martini with some coffee beans to make it truly sophisticated.
 We from Galliano are happy to share the true Italian Espresso Martini recipe for this delicious experience with you.
-But first, some history about this world-famous drink.

 Espresso Martini ingredients